Agiled

 Agiled vs Ivy (Houzz Pro)Comparison

-Agiled and Ivy serve fundamentally different markets.
-Ivy is a vertical platform built exclusively for interior design firms — with design-specific tools like mood boards, product sourcing, 3D floor planners, and purchase orders.
-Agiled is a horizontal business management platform for service businesses across all industries — with CRM, proposals, invoicing, project management, HR, and AI.
+Agiled and Ivy (now Houzz Pro) serve fundamentally different markets.
+Ivy is a vertical platform built exclusively for interior design firms, with design-specific tools like mood boards, product sourcing, 3D floor planners, and purchase orders.
+Agiled is a horizontal business management platform for service businesses across all industries, with CRM, proposals, invoicing, project management, HR, and AI.

-Ivy (now part of Houzz Pro) provides "manage your design business with Ivy" and serves interior designers of all firm sizes.
-The platform includes proposals and invoicing, product sourcing with a browser clipper for saving items from vendor websites, mood boards and room boards for client presentations, 3D floor planner with photorealistic renders, mobile room scanning, purchase orders, budget management, time and expense tracking, CRM with lead management, a client dashboard, project scheduling, QuickBooks integration (US only), email marketing, and a portfolio website builder.
-Pricing is revenue-based: Free for basics, Pro for firms under $500K revenue, Custom for $500K-$5M, Enterprise for $5M+.
+Houzz Pro (formerly Ivy) serves interior designers of all firm sizes.
+The platform includes proposals and invoicing, product sourcing with a browser clipper for saving items from vendor websites, mood boards and room boards for client presentations, 3D floor planner with photorealistic renders, mobile room scanning, purchase orders, budget management, time and expense tracking, CRM with lead management, a client dashboard, project scheduling, QuickBooks integration (US only), email marketing, a portfolio website builder, and the new AutoMate AI suite for 3D floor plan generation and scheduling.
+Pricing uses fixed tiers: Free for basics, Starter at $65/month, Essential at $149/month, Pro at $249/month, and Custom (contact sales).
 Additional users cost $60/user/month.
+All paid plans require a 12-month contract.

 Quick comparison (TLDR)

-Ivy is purpose-built for interior designers.
-The product sourcing clipper lets designers save items from any vendor website into a custom catalog — a workflow that does not exist in general business tools.
+Houzz Pro (Ivy) is purpose-built for interior designers.
+The product sourcing clipper lets designers save items from any vendor website into a custom catalog, a workflow that does not exist in general business tools.
 Mood boards and room boards create visual presentations for client approvals.
-The 3D floor planner with photorealistic renders helps clients visualize spaces.
+The 3D floor planner with photorealistic renders (now with AutoMate AI for instant 2D-to-3D conversion) helps clients visualize spaces.
 Purchase orders manage product procurement.
 Budget management tracks project costs against estimates with change orders.
 These features are essential for interior design firms and irreplaceable by general-purpose tools.

-But Ivy is locked to the interior design vertical.
-There is no advanced CRM with deal pipelines — the lead management is basic.
+But Houzz Pro is locked to the interior design vertical.
+There is no advanced CRM with deal pipelines (the lead management is basic).
 No contracts with e-signatures.
 No workflow automation.
 No Gantt charts.
-No AI features.
 No HR, payroll, or employee management.
-Revenue-based pricing means growing firms face increasing costs without corresponding feature gains.
-Additional users at $60/month per person make team scaling expensive.
+Pricing starts at $65/month for Starter, and additional users cost $60/month each, making team scaling expensive.
+All paid plans require a 12-month contract with auto-renewal.
 QuickBooks integration is US-only.
+Capterra rating: 4.3/5 from 1,085 reviews.

 Agiled provides CRM, proposals with AI, contracts, Gantt charts, time tracking, scheduling, client portal, HR, payroll, expense tracking, and AI agents.
 No mood boards, product sourcing, 3D floor planner, purchase orders, or design-specific tools.

-The bottom line: Ivy is the right choice for interior design firms where product sourcing, mood boards, and 3D visualization are core workflows.
-Agiled is the right choice for service businesses across all industries — including design firms that prioritize CRM, project management, and HR over design visualization tools.
+The bottom line: Houzz Pro is the right choice for interior design firms where product sourcing, mood boards, and 3D visualization are core workflows.
+Agiled is the right choice for service businesses across all industries, including design firms that prioritize CRM, project management, and HR over design visualization tools.

 Key differences at a glance